 PARTICIPANT'S CONDUCT: Participants, including players, coaches, officials and organizers, will conduct themselves at all times in a manner which brings credit to the sport of squash.
 Participants are expected to be familiar with the Squash Canada Code of Conduct, Squash Canada's Adjudication Process, Squash Canada's Doping Policy & Procedures, as well as all conditions of entry to the Championships.
 Participants over the age of majority will not supply alcohol to minors, and participants under the age of majority will not consume alcohol.
 Participants will be responsible for damage to property (host facility, hotel, billet's home, vehicles, or any property not belonging to the athlete) and will be responsible for the financial compensation of the damaged property.
-All juniors must appropriately wear eye guards made with polycarbonate lenses, or similar material designed for protection in sports, while competing in any Squash Canada Code of Conduct and/or Doping Policy & Procedures and/or National Championship Adjudication Process.
+All juniors must appropriately wear eye guards made with polycarbonate lenses, or similar material designed for protection in sports, while competing in any Squash Canada sanctioned event.
+Contravention of the Participant's Agreement is subject to the penalties of the Squash Canada Code of Conduct and/or Doping Policy & Procedures and/or National Championship Adjudication Process.
 The Participant's Agreement is applicable to all Squash Canada Championships.